π©Ί Screening Section Dr. Meow

 β

-1. Identify Current Health Condition
+1. Identify Current Health Condition of the Cat

-π± Screening allows the vet to detect early signs of illness, unusual behavior, or hidden symptoms that owners might miss.
+π± Screening allows the doctor to assess early signs of illness, unusual behavior, or hidden symptoms that owners may not notice.

 -